adshares/adshares-docs/protocol/infrastructure/infra_ssi.rst

 and other entities within the :ref:`Adshares Ecosystem <protocol-definitions-ecosystem>`:

 * :ref:`Supply-Side Infrastructure <protocol-ssi>` calls :ref:`Site Tagging Platform <protocol-definitions-stp>` to tag the :ref:`Sites <protocol-definitions-site>` that remain under its control.
+This is needed for :ref:`Supply-Side Platform <protocol-definitions-ssp>` to be able to properly define its
+  :ref:`Supply-Side Inventory <protocol-synchronization-supplyinventory>`.
 * :ref:`Supply-Side Infrastructure <protocol-ssi>` calls :ref:`Creative Tagging Platform <protocol-definitions-ctp>` to verify tags assigned to :ref:`Creatives <protocol-definitions-creative>` by :ref:`Demand-Side Infrastructure <protocol-definitions-dsi>`.
 * :ref:`Supply-Side Infrastructure <protocol-ssi>` calls :ref:`Context Platform <protocol-definitions-cp>` to retrieve